 Maintaining high availability

-With modular UPS’ easy vertical and horizontal scalability, data center operators can effectively plan for expected future growth in the critical load, and accommodate it as it happens.
-However it is essential that they can do so without compromising the availability of clean power, which justifies the UPS’ existence.
+With a modular uninterruptible power supply’s easy vertical and horizontal scalability, data center operators can effectively plan for expected future growth in the critical load, and accommodate it as it happens.
+However it is essential that they can do so without compromising the availability of clean power, which justifies the UPS’s existence.
 In fact, modular UPS topology has a multipart approach to maximizing availability, which we can explain by looking at how availability is defined:

 A scalable solution to Big Data growth